UNStats/gender_data_portal/metadata_md/III_4__I682508c0__metadata.md

 ---

-## Data availability and assessment of countries’ capacity
+## Data availability and assessment of countriesï¿½ capacity

 Data for at least one visit are available for 170 countries \(2020\).
 Data for at least four visits are available for 151 countries \(2020\).
 National household surveys such as DHS and MICS are generally conducted every three to five years.

 ---

 ## Expected time of release

-Data are published annually, in the [UNICEF data portal](data.unicef.org), [State of the World’s Children publication](https://www.unicef.org/reports/state-of-worlds-children) and WHO’s [Global Health Observatory \(GHO\)](http://www.who.int/gho/en/).
+Data are published annually, in the [UNICEF data portal](data.unicef.org), [State of the Worldï¿½s Children publication](https://www.unicef.org/reports/state-of-worlds-children) and WHOï¿½s [Global Health Observatory \(GHO\)](http://www.who.int/gho/en/).

 ---